genia-dev/GeniA/README.md

 </p>
 <br/>

-### Imagine a virtual asisstant empowering you with:
+## Imagine a virtual agent empowering you with:

 #### Research & Development Scenarios